abelfubu/blog/src/content/create-a-blog-with-analog.md

 });
 ```

-And that's it!
-Your readers can now join the conversation right on your blog posts, thanks to Utterances.
+Now, readers can share their thoughts directly on your blog posts.

-So go ahead, spark some discussions, and let the comments flow!
-After all, the best conversations happen when we're all in it together.

 ### Deploy your static site

-Alrighty, time to take your blog live and share your brilliance with the world!
-One of the coolest perks of using Analog is how it makes deploying a static site a breeze.
-Plus, you get all those sweet SEO and performance benefits too!
+Ready to share your blog with the world?
+Analog makes deploying your site a breeze.

-Now, grab your trusty vite.config.js file and let's add some magic to ensure your posts are automatically generated every time you build your project.
+Update your `vite.config.ts` file to ensure your posts are generated automatically:

 ```javascript
 ...